 - You may experience dust, noise and other inconveniences.
 The City will make efforts to reduce the impacts.
-We appreciate your patience. - The City will not be responsible for damage to any privately owned items on City property. - Work in the boulevard in front of homes and commercial properties is expected.
-This work includes removing and replacing driveways, municipal sidewalks and grassed boulevards, where necessary.
+We appreciate your patience. - The City will not be responsible for damage to any privately owned items on City property.

 Work Hours: Work will take place from 7 a.m.to 7 p.m., Monday to Friday, with work after hours and on weekends as required.